actionpackedgeneral/network_studying/ch1.md

 1. Local Area Network (LAN)
 2. Enterprise wide private network

-Each enterprise wide private network is composed of
+Each enterprise wide private network is composed of multiple LANs connected by an inter-site backbone network.
+The networks utilize the same operational mode and protocols as the Internet itself, so they are known as **intranet**.

+*Wireless Networks* and *entertainment networks* both use basic radio to provide an access point to the Internet.